edera-dev/krata/README.md

 ### Why is this prototype utilizing AGPL?

 This repository is licensed under AGPL.
-This is because what is here is not intended for anything other than curiousity and research.
+This is because what is here is not intended for anything other than curiosity and research.
 Mycelium will utilize a different license for any production versions of hypha.

 As such, no external contributions are accepted at this time.